I hate doing the very same task over and over and over again. I’d bet search engines do, too.

 Deciding how many results to cache

 This is a tricky area.
-The efficiency that is gained by caching some results pages, for popular searches could be lost by not caching enough results or caching too many.
+The efficiency gained by caching some results pages for popular searches could be lost by not caching enough results or caching too many.
 So how do you figure out how many results to cache?
 Well, you could look at how people use search engines.
-If people typically only look at the first page of results – ten links and titles and snippets – then you might only want to keep track of those ten results for a certain query.
+For example, if people typically only look at the first page of results – ten links and titles and snippets – then you might only want to keep track of those ten results for a certain query.